irvingam/andrewirving.github.io/README.md

 - Individual squares in the "My Work" section allow users to view a demo and the code.

-- Interest employers can contact me through email or my varies social media platforms located in the "Contact Me" footer.
+- Interested employers can contact me through email or my varies social media platforms located in the "Contact Me" footer.